bazelbuild/rules_swift/doc/api.md

 A `struct` with the following fields:

+  *   `swift_info`: A `SwiftInfo` provider whose list of direct modules contains the single Swift module context produced by this function (identical to the `module_context` field below) and whose transitive modules represent the transitive non-private dependencies.
+Rule implementations that call this function can typically return this provider directly, except in rare cases like making multiple calls to `swift_common.compile` that need to be merged.

   *   `module_context`: A Swift module context (as returned by `create_swift_module_context`) that contains the Swift (and potentially C/Objective-C) compilation prerequisites of the compiled